chrede88/home-ops/docs/README.md

 10) Prometheus and Grafana: [prometheus.md](./prometheus.md)
 11) External-dns: [external-dns.md](./external-dns.md)

+### Interacting with a Ceph cluster
+I'm keeping a short list of general commands that are good to know when interacting with a Ceph cluster.
+See more in [ceph-cluster.md](./ceph-cluster.md).

 ### Updating cluster
 Keeping the cluster up-to-date is important.
 Both Talos Linux and Kubernetes itself should be kept up-to-date.
 See more in [update.md](./update.md).